SaxySam/Git_Instructions/README.md

 ### Install Git

 Like any software, Git needs to be installed locally to any machine before being able to use it.
-Git can be downloaded and run on any Windows, MacOS, or Linux device, and can be [downloaded here](https://git-scm.com/downloads).
+Git can be downloaded and run on any Windows, macOS, or Linux device, and can be [downloaded here](https://git-scm.com/downloads).

 > This will already be installed on University computers.